Sleep Health Education

 Getting enough quality sleep is essential to feeling your best and doing your best at school.
 Optimal sleep contributes to regulating timing of various body systems, enhances mood, enhances cognitive functions, enhances memory, restores your body, and improves your immune functioning.

-The HERC and the Counseling Center proudly present a sleep presentation that will educate students about healthy sleep habits and how restful sleep can impact your life as a student.
+The HERC proudly present a sleep presentation that will educate students about healthy sleep habits and how restful sleep can impact your life personally, professionally, and academically.

 Optimal sleep contributes to regulating timing of various body systems, enhances and stabilizes mood, enhances and stabilizes cognitive functions and alertness, plays a role in memory consolidation, restores and regenerates, and has a role in immune functioning.
 Sleep contributes to faster reaction times, enhances your ability to learn new things, contributes to emotional well-being, and can improve your performance in school.

 Seven to nine hours of sleep a night is recommended.
-You should wake up within 90 minutes of your normal waking time all seven days a week, and go to bed within an hour of your normal bedtime all seven days a week.
+You should wake up within one hour of your normal waking time all seven days a week, and go to bed within an hour of your normal bedtime all seven days a week.

 - Graham crackers